Would You Like Help With a Few Everyday Tasks?

 - Home Safety Inspections and Equipment Installation: Our Safety for Seniors initiative can send a trained volunteer to conduct a home safety check.
 This will help reduce your risk for fires and falls in your home.
 Volunteers also provide free smoke detectors, nightlights, bath mats, and flashlights.
 Recommended safety modifications, such as grab bar installations, are performed by a professional contractor.

 Are there any services that a volunteer is unable to provide?

-Housecleaning, chores, respite, assistance to seniors with severe or untreated mental illness, assistance with older adults with dementia, personal care (toileting, bathing, dressing, preparing and administering medication), meal preparation, packing or moving, home repairs, money management and budgeting.
+Volunteers CANNOT help with housecleaning, chores, respite, assistance to seniors with severe or untreated mental illness, assistance with older adults with dementia, personal care (toileting, bathing, dressing, preparing and administering medication), meal preparation, packing or moving, home repairs, money management and budgeting.

 If you need assistance with any of these, please contact our information and referral line and we can direct you to right resources: 412-345-7420